kmfarley11/PokeYellow_Cpp/README.md

 Approach
 ==============
+Navigate to the Issues tab and select Milestones PT-000 lays out the first *ahem* milestone for this project
  - 1:  Get Window Up and Running (check)
  - 2:  Set Up Simple Movement W/ Relevant Sprites
  - 3:  Get Map Loading & Room Logic to Work